Thisiskaif/Email-Marketing-Dashboard/README.md

 # Email-Marketing-Dashnoard
 By addressing these objectives through your email marketing analysis dashboard, you'll be equipped with valuable insights to enhance your campaigns, engage your audience more effectively, and drive better results.

-in this project i've gathered the data from an authentic source then transform it into Power Bi to create informed visualization.
+in this project i've gathered the data from an authentic source then transformed it into Power Bi to create informed visualization.

 1) People Signed up by Gender: